 When Ponant first offered cruise itineraries from New Zealand, I was interested to learn that it offered Antarctica cruises.
-My initial impression was that Ponant, a luxury French cruise line, would primarily be a cruise line for the warmer Mediterranean waters and the South Pacific.
+My initial impression was that Ponant, a luxury French cruise line, would be a cruise line for the Mediterranean.
 Learning that it was one of the leading "luxury expedition" cruise lines was an eye opener and explains why Ponant is making an additional commitment to its fleet for Expedition cruises.

 Ponant has announced an order for a further two ships in the Ponant Explorer series which will consist of a fleet of 12 ships by 2021 for unique travel experiences on all the world’s seas.
 The company is remaining loyal to its philosophy of sailing to places where others do not venture, offering an ever-richer selection of authentic journeys to exceptional destinations, even the most remote:

 - the Amazon

 - Papua New Guinea